Skip to content

 27

-Your TSP contributions come from your paycheck.
-Look up your exact GS pay with locality to plan the right contribution percentage.
+Your contributions come from your paycheck -- look up your exact GS pay with locality to set the right percentage.

 Open GS Pay Calculator →

 The IRS sets annual limits on TSP contributions.
-SECURE 2.0 introduced a "super catch-up" for ages 60-63 starting in 2025.
+SECURE 2.0 added a "super catch-up" for ages 60-63 starting in 2025.

 Regular (all ages)$24,500$942.31